 All students from CP to 3eme take mandatory Arabic, which is available as an option also through to Terminale (Grade 12 ).
 German and Spanish options are also available for 3 hours per week throughout Secondary school.

 In 2017-18, just under 100 students had been identified as having special educational needs.
-A year later, this figure had grown to over 140 students.
-Despite the significant growth in student numbers, provision and outcomes for children with SEND requirements were again found to be Very Good, inspectors noting that "the school has effective procedures for the identification of students with SEND and personalised support enables them to make very good progress in most lessons."
+By 2018-19, this figure had grown to over 140 students and in 2022-23, the number had attained 226.
+Despite the significant growth in student numbers, provision and outcomes for children with SEND requirements were again found to be Very Good.

 The school publishes its results on its website - something which we at WhichSchoolAdvisor encourage all schools to do - together with the university destinations of its graduates.
 The success rates of students in these two exams vary between 97 and 100% yearly, with a majority of students achieving Honours.